Craig Breedlove: Land vehicle speed records

 After a lengthy break from world records and making his name as a real estate agent, Breedlove began work on a new Spirit in 1992, eventually named Spirit of America Formula Shell LSRV.
 The vehicle is 44 ft.
 10 in. long, 8 ft.
 4 in. wide, and 5 ft.
 10 in. high (13.67 m by 2.54 m by 1.78 m) and weighs 9000 lb, construction is on a steel tube or space frame with an aluminium skin body.
 The engine is the same as in the second Spirit, a J79, but it is modified to burn unleaded gasoline and generates a maximum thrust of 22,650 lbf (100.75 kN).

-The second run of the vehicle on October 28, 1996, in the Black Rock Desert, Nevada, ended in a crash at around 675 mi/h.
-Returning in 1997, the vehicle badly damaged the engine on an early run and when the British ThrustSSC managed over 700 mi/h, the re-engined Spirit could do no better than 676 mi/h.
+The second run of the vehicle on October 28, 1996, in the Black Rock Desert, Nevada, ended in a crash at around 675 mi/h, which remains the fastest survived (Breedlove was unhurt) automobile accident.
+Breedlove also managed to perform a u-turn at around 535 mi/h, which is also a world record Returning in 1997, the vehicle badly damaged the engine on an early run and when the British ThrustSSC managed over 700 mi/h, the re-engined Spirit could do no better than 676 mi/h.
 Breedlove believed the vehicle was capable of exceeding 800 mi/h, but was never tested.

 In late 2006, Breedlove sold the car to Steve Fossett, who planned to attempt the land speed record in 2007.
 Fossett died in a plane crash in 2007, and the car was put up for sale.
 Breedlove's vehicle, renamed the "Sonic Arrow", was rolled out on the Black Rock Desert for a photo opportunity on October 15, 2007.
 The car is now on permanent display in the Wings Over the Rockies Air and Space Museum.